Chingu-cohorts/pmrok-chgmgt/Getting-Started:-How-to-Define-and-Assign-Tasks-to-Your-Team.md

 Once you've done that define a *_user story_* for each unit of work needed to build the components.
 These should be very discrete and each one should be able to be completed in a single sprint.
 User stories are not expressed in technical terms.
 Instead they identify the persona that will use the delivered piece of functionality, what that requirement is, and the value they will realize from it.
 This may sound very foreign to you in your role as a WebDev, but its critical to ensuring that your product delivers value to the end user.
 The most technically beautiful implemented app is useless if it doesn't deliver on this value proposition.

+User stories help you to define what both "good" and "done" mean with respect to the development of your application.

 Stories are simple statements having a form such as:
 ```
 As a <persona>